orklann/orklann.github.io/_posts/2023-06-18-On-Turing-Machine.md

 But before I invent those pure natural Turing Machine, I realised I can understand what computation really is.
-Computation is just to change something based on some inputs and some predifined rules (like addition, substration or other rules not within our universe), and an fantasy idea came out of my mind.
+Computation is just to change something based on some inputs and some predefined rules (like addition, substration or other rules not within our universe), and an fantasy idea came out of my mind.

 Our universe is a combinations of computational things and uncomputational